Out of all the short-haired guinea pig breeds, the Abyssinian guinea pig is one of the most unique, namely due to their whirlpool-shaped coat.

 Provided you give the attention and care they need, this inquisitive creature can be a wonderful pet to own.

 What do you think of Abyssinian cavies?
 Are you thinking of owning one?
+Are they great pets for you?

 Be sure to let me know on our social media platforms, and take a look at our other in-depth guides on all things guinea pig.
+Feel free to share this guide with your friends or other guinea pig parents.